nickkossolapov/fame-boy/src/FameBoy.Test/.prompts/InstructionTests.md

 * The implementation of the CPU should be treated as a black box.
     * Only create the tests and do not attempt to fix code.
     * Do not look at the code implementation, create the test case only based on the provided pseudocode.
-* Outside of `Setup`, `Execute`, and `Evaluate`, do not include any other comments like `Upper half` or `Lower half`.
-* Write two tests for any conditional instructions, testing both the met and not met cases.
+* Write multiple tests for any conditional instructions, testing both the met and not met cases.